jflex-de/jflex-web/pages/index.md

 ----------------------------

-## JFlex is free?
+## JFlex is free

-FLex is released under a permissive open-source BSD-style license and available for [download](download.html).
+JFLex is released under a permissive open-source BSD-style license and available for [download](download.html).
 See also [Copyright, License & Warranty](copying.html).